Objective We aimed at providing a systematic overview of randomised trials assessing non-pharmaceutical interventions (NPIs) to prevent COVID-19.

 Patient consent for publication

 Correction notice This article has been corrected since it first published.
 Title has been amended to remove "as of August 2021".
+The open access licence has also been updated to CC BY.

 Contributors PJ acts as guarantor and accepts full responsibility for the work and/or the conduct of the study, had access to the data, and controlled the decision to publish.
 Concept and design: all authors.
 Acquisition, analysis or interpretation of data: all authors.
 Drafting of the manuscript: all authors.
 Critical revision of the manuscript for important intellectual content: all authors.
 Statistical analysis: JH.
 Obtained funding: LGH.
 Administrative, technical or material support: n/a.
 Supervision: LGH and PJ.